ucsd-ets/spark-notebook/README.md

 # TIPS
 # check spark pods, should see 2 "Running"
 kubectl get pods | grep spark
+# check spark service
+kubectl describe svc <SERVICE_NAME>
+# check detailed logs and error (if get one)
+kubectl logs <POD_NAME>
-# to delete the environment if something is wrong at any time. then re-run yaml file.
+# delete the environment if something is wrong at any time. then re-run yaml file.
 kubectl delete -f pods.yaml
 ```
 - ### Get master pod (spark-main) to work